replete/biscuitman/README.md

 - `bmOpen()` – Opens My Consent Settings modal (you might want to link this on your Privacy policy or footer nav)
 	- example usage: `<a href="javascript:bmOpen();"> Update my consent settings</a>`

-The ESM version currently does still use some globals.

 ## CSS Classes